Somali Family Service

 Read about the investment structure on our blog.

-11/2020 — Somali Family Service of San Diego successfully exited the Advance Strategy portfolio, and remains a member of our extended family under the San Diego County COVID-19 Small Business & Nonprofit Loan Program on Islamic-compliant terms.
+11/2020 — Somali Family Service of San Diego successfully exited the Advance Strategy portfolio, and remains a member of our extended family under the San Diego County COVID-19 Small Business & Nonprofit Loan Program on terms in accordance with Islamic principles.

 9/2020 — Somali Family Service of San Diego secured a county grant to promote COVID-19 awareness in the refugee and immigrant communities.